 With the heaviest rainfall season approaching, preparation and awareness are key to reducing the impact of a flood.
 We have compiled a collection of flood prevention measures that can be taken to limit damage to your property.

-Following the floods in the north of England this summer, it is important that preparations are taken for the eventuality of yet more floods occurring across the country.
+It is important that preparations are taken for the eventuality of yet more floods occurring across the country.
 The Government’s campaign, Prepare Act Survive, states that 5.2 million properties in England are at risk of flooding.

 With our experience of helping people restore their property post-flood, we have outlined the measures we feel can help to limit the damage floods may cause, guidance on how you should act in the event of a flood, and the steps you can follow to recover.